 For centuries, various societies have relied upon asbestos for a variety of purposes.
 After all, when mined, it simply looks and behaves like a normal mineral.
-Moreover, given its relatively low cost, along with some very useful properties, such as resistance to heat and fire, asbestos traditionally seemed like the perfect solution for many construction industry products.
+Moreover, given its relatively low cost along with some very useful properties, asbestos traditionally seemed like the perfect solution for many construction industry products.

 But now, it is widely known that asbestos, in certain circumstances, poses extreme risks to human health.
 Steps have been taken around the world to improve the situation, but dangers still remain.
-For example, what happens when asbestos is present in a burning building, and how much do we need to worry about asbestos after fires?
+For example, is asbestos flammable?
+What happens when asbestos is present in a burning building, and how much do we need to worry about asbestos after fires?